MuhammadZubairSC/Numbers2bit/README.md

 # Numbers2bit

-This application helps you in finding how many bits it takes to take your number.
+This application helps you find how many bits it takes to show your decimal number.

 # To use